veeto

 Key Takeaways

-• Allows specialized deaf and hard-of-hearing services to be the only services in a student's education plan.
+• Allows specialized deaf and hard-of-hearing services to be the only services in special education plans.

 • Enables schools to contract specialized hearing services through certified nonpublic agencies.

-• Recognizes that deaf students may need communication support without requiring special education classes.
+• Recognizes that deaf students may not need traditional special education classroom placement.

 Get Involved